PeteyChan/Simple_Godot_IMGUI/README.md

             // property will work on most data types
             // only draws public fields with structs and classes
-            // output can be customized by implementing the IMGUI_PropertyDrawer interface on the class if (window.Property(tuple, out tuple))
+            // output can be customized by implementing the IMGUI_PropertyDrawer
+            // interface on the target class
+            if (window.Property(tuple, out tuple))
             { }